aarongraham518/fingerlickinn_food/README.md

 Assets for the app are located in assets/images

-Screen shots of the mobile app, are provided.
+Screen shots of the mobile app, are provided below the package.json file and begin with "screen1, screen2, etc"

+download expo go to run on mobile. npm run start <-after you install the node modules with with "npm install"